algolia/docsearch/packages/website/docs/who-can-apply.md

 - 🙁 If we need to render your website in the browser through JavaScript, it means that we'll have to crawl it through a much slower browser emulation.
 We highly recommend that you put in place server-side rendering for the useful textual content.

+## Process duration

+As stated in [the priority section](#priority), we receive a lot of requests every day.
+To ensure they all match [our checklist](#the-checklist), we manually review each of them, which means it can take a bit of time before you get an answer from us.

+The full process (from application to deployment) can take **up to two weeks**, applying multiple times or opening issues **only slows the process**, please be patient 🙏.

 [1]: /docs/DocSearch-v3
 [2]: /apply
 [3]: /docs/legacy/run-your-own